The Clicker ClubMy Life with DogsWhat Is Clicker Training?Quick TricksArticlesPicturesResourcesShop

 Anything!
 The difference between clicker training and traditional methods is that you can theoretically teach an animal to do pretty much anything.

-Have you ever thought how they get animals to perfom in the movies, somehow i dont think they wrap a choke chain around a whale and force drag him through a hoop.
+Have you ever thought how they get animals to perfom in the movies, somehow i dont think they wrap a choke chain around a whale and drag him through a hoop.

 Who can you clicker train?

 Anyone.
 Young animals are perfect for clicker training as they soak up everything about their environment.
 Older animals can also learn clicker training, but some take longer to catch on than others.
+You can even clicker train fish!!!

 What do i need to start?